sfireworks/DeFUSE/README.md

 ## Build Environment
 First you need to compile a Linux kernel version 4.8.5, before your compilation, you should remove the FUSE module in the config file;

-Second, youcan download the code here and compile them to the fuse.ko and cuse.ko module;
+Second, you can download the code here and compile them to the fuse.ko and cuse.ko module;

 Last, install these two module and then you can run your own FUSE file system with improved performance.